Chuck Billy: Influences and vocal style

-Billy's influences reportedly include John Lennon, Paul Stanley, Rob Halford, Ronnie James Dio, Bruce Dickinson, Phil Mogg, James Hetfield, Ozzy Osbourne, Geddy Lee, Bon Scott, Steven Tyler, Alice Cooper, Robert Plant, Phil Lynott and Klaus Meine.
+Billy known for his dynamic vocal abilities, influences reportedly include John Lennon, Paul Stanley, Rob Halford, Ronnie James Dio, Bruce Dickinson, Phil Mogg, James Hetfield, Ozzy Osbourne, Geddy Lee, Bon Scott, Steven Tyler, Alice Cooper, Robert Plant, Phil Lynott and Klaus Meine.

 Billy's vocal style has changed considerably over the years from a clear, high-pitched thrash style to a lower register approaching a death grunt.
 Since the Low album, he has mixed both styles, sometimes within the same song.
+Billy has stated he uses a Peloton bike to stay in shape and to condition his lungs and diaphragm.

 Awards and honors

 In 2013, California State Assemblyman Jim Frazier honored Billy on the State Assembly floor for his positive influence on the Native American community.

 Billy became the first Native American to be permanently featured in the memorabilia display at the Hard Rock Hotel in Albuquerque, New Mexico, in 2013.
 He is also recognized in the National Museum of the American Indian exhibit in the Smithsonian Institution titled "Up Where We Belong: Native Musicians in Popular Culture", which was on display through January 2, 2011.

+In 2019 Billy and the rest of Testament were inducted into The Metal Hall of Fame.

 Personal life

-Billy was born to a Native American father and a Mexican mother.
-He is of the Pomo Native Americans, an indigenous people of Northern California, and is proud of his Native American heritage, sometimes giving a shoutout to his "Native brothers and sisters" in the audience.
-The song "Trail of Tears" is a tribute to his heritage, as are "Allegiance" and "Native Blood".
+He is married to his wife Tiffany.
+In his spare time Billy enjoys boating and riding his Harley Davidson.

 Billy is first cousins with Stephen Carpenter, co-founder and lead guitarist of alternative metal band Deftones.

 In 2001, Billy was diagnosed with germ cell seminoma; his was a rare medical situation since this type of cancer usually manifests in men's testicular region, while in Billy's case the tumor appeared in the chest region near his heart.
 In August 2001, friends organized the Thrash of the Titans benefit concert, held to raise money for Billy's medical expenses.
 Following chemotherapy, he has since been given a clean bill of health and continued to work with Testament.

+In 2018 Billy partnered with Lord Vapor to launch his own signature vape pen, this partnership later expanded into a series of cannabis-related products branded "The Chief."
+In 2019 he began studying real estate and flipping houses.

+On May 6, 2026, Billy announced he would be releasing his personal memoir Holding My Breath The Two Testaments of Chuck Billy on November 10, 2026.
+The book will follow his music career and battle with cancer.